information

 • Local Access: Local access will be provided to all properties and driveways.
 Expect delays.

-• Traffic Delays: Expect traffic delays in and near the work area.
-Please observe traffic control devices and signs and follow the directions of flaggers if present.
+• Traffic Delays: Expect traffic delays in and near the work area due to overnight lane closures.
+Please observe traffic control devices and signs and follow the directions of flaggers.

-• Parking Restrictions: On-street parking will be restricted in and near the work zones to create a safe work environment and to stage equipment and materials.
+• Parking Restrictions: On-street parking will be restricted in and near the work zones.
+This creates a safe work environment and allows crews to stage equipment and materials.

 • Equipment Storage: Some equipment and materials may be stored overnight on your street, nearby streets, or other public right-of-way areas.